TestCentricity/testcentricity_web/README.md

 encapsulate the implementation details of a web page and expose an API that supports interaction with, and validation of the UI elements on the page.

-**Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the **Page Object** class definition.
-By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
-If any element on, or property of a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature files, scenarios, or step definitions.
+**Page Objects** make it easier to maintain automated tests because changes to a page's UI elements are updated in only one location - in th corresponding **Page Object** class definition.
+By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing test maintenance requirements.
+If any element on, or property of a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the corresponding `PageObject` class definition only, typically with no need to update the affected feature files, scenarios, or step definitions.

 ### Defining a PageObject